10 Home Buying Tips – Information for First Time home buyers.

 - Timing the market.

 There is no “right” time to buy anymore than there is a right time to sell.
 If you find a home now, don’t try to second-guess the interest rates or the housing market by waiting.
 Changes don’t usually occur fast enough to make that much difference in price and a good home won’t stay on the market long.
-See article on trying to time the real estate market.

 - The most important opinion is your own.